proenterprise/yeenvoice/docs/reports.rst

 - **Export**: To export the report data, click the gray Export button.
 The report will automatically download as a .csv file.
 If you want to export the data as an Excel, PDF or Zip file, click the drop-down menu at the left of the Export button and choose the desired file type.
 Then click Export.
 The file will download in the format you selected.

 - **Schedule**: Don't have the time or mindspace to remember to download reports?
 You don't have to!
-With the Schedule feature, you can pre-select reports to be automatically generated at a frequency of your choosing, and sent to the email address linked to your Invoice Ninja account.
+With the Schedule feature, you can pre-select reports to be automatically generated at a frequency of your choosing, and sent to the email address linked to your Yeenvoice account.

 To schedule receiving the defined report, click the blue Schedule button.